top

 • Multi-Dimensional Testing: Detects IPs and DNS servers while also analyzing domain request history and geographic location matching.

-• Instant Feedback: Provides quick testing immediately after connecting a VPN or proxy, helping users detect leaks instantly.
+• Instant Feedback: Provides quick testing immediately after connecting or proxy, helping users detect leaks instantly.

 • Ease of Use: One-click testing with no complex configuration required, ideal for both individual users and enterprise network management.